Seattle's transportation future, part I

 “Marc Auerbach, a 10-year Metro Transit operator and former Seattle school bus driver, urged the board not to meet just with Metro executives but to sit down with drivers as well.
 He noted that Metro drivers aren’t able to deal with discipline problems or other potential emergencies.”

 They aren’t the only ones.
-Though I am positive about the idea in theory, …
+Though …

 If it wasn’t for Octavia Butler, I would not know my friend Coby, a deep thinker, a gifted artist, and a good soul.
 We met on the 545 over a year ago.
 I noticed him because he was a fellow brown person (not especially common on that route) and because he was reading an Octavia Butler novel a mere two weeks after I had finished Parable of the Sower, my first exposure to Butler.
 I struck up a conversation with Coby and discovered that he was an MFA-student-turned-video-game-script-writer who had also chosen to live a car-free life.
 We have had …